nwidger/nintengo/README.md

 Audio support is currently a work in progress.
 All audio channels except the DMC channel are working in some capacity.

-Battery backed saves is implemented.
+Battery backed saves is implemented and are saved to disk with a `.sav` file extension.

+Save states are supported and are saved to disk with a `.nst` file extension.

 ### Mappers